aws/aws-advanced-python-wrapper/docs/GettingStarted.md

             cursor.execute(sql)

     except FailoverSuccessError:
-        # Query execution failed and AWS Advanced Python Driver successfully failed over to an available instance.
+        # Query execution failed and AWS Advanced Python Wrapper successfully failed over to an available instance.
         # The old cursor is no longer reusable and the application needs to reconfigure sessions states.
         reconfigure_session_states(awsconn)